DavidVujic/EPiServer-FakeMaker/README.md

 ﻿Help features for test driving EPiServer CMS
 ========

-If you don't want the source code, there is a __NuGet__ package: https://www.nuget.org/packages/FakeMaker/
+There is also a __NuGet__ package: https://www.nuget.org/packages/FakeMaker/

 ## What is FakeMaker?
 FakeMaker takes care of mocking and a simplifies creating fake content, that you can use when testing your code.